How Enamel Protects Your Teeth

 Kids and Tooth Enamel Erosion

 Many experts believe that tooth enamel erosion is on the rise -- especially in children.
 Why?
-Some say that kids are drinking too many acidic drinks and sodas.
+Some say that kids are drinking too many sodas and other acidic drinks.

 Drinking less tap water with protective fluoride -- and more bottled water without it -- could also be part of the problem.